Makers of 'Happy New Year' ban use of mobile phones on sets

-With surreptitious photographs shot on the sets getting leaked, 'Happy New Year' team has beefed up security
+With surreptitious photographs shot on the sets getting leaked, team of Farah Khan's 'Happy New Year', starring Shah Rukh Khan and Deepika Padukone, has beefed up security

 Security on the sets of Farah Khan's upcoming film, 'Happy New Year', has been beefed up.
 It seems that a few pictures shot on the sets of the film were recently leaked and this prompted the makers to tighten security on the sets.